joepreludian/jenkins-cluster-dind/README.md

 Point your browser and you will see a cleanup Jenkins available for using.

 All of your configuration will be created on the folder "jenkins\_home" inside your project directory; Credentials, hosts, nodes, plugins (and etc) will be put on that directory, to it's most likely that it will have a huge size.
 It's strongly recommended that you backup this folder in order to have your settings keeping safe and sound.

-## Starting from a preconfigured instance (recommended)
-s
-I created a container which have a preconfigured jenkins pointing to the node.
-The actual docker-compose already have this configuration set up.

-On the jenkins container you can use the following images:

-* joepreludian/my\_jenkins:latest -> For an empty jenkins\_home (It will created from zero by Jenkins; Useful for advanced users)
-* joepreludian/my\_jenkins:base -> It is a jenkins pre-installed offering with the node set up.
-Recommended.

-The base image will be used by default.
-In order to change it, just edit the docker-compose.yml and override the image by the one you want.

 # Todo